7 steps to better Contract Management

 It always best to have at least three vendor bids before making a decision, unless, certain works had been tried and tested by different vendors and failed to reach the desired quality.
 In such cases, one quote from a specialised vendor would be enough.

 With this step, the pre-signature phase closes.
-One vendor is finalised, the rates negotiated and prices confirmed.
+Once a vendor is finalized, the rates are negotiated and prices confirmed.

 Step 4: Awarding Contracts

-Getting approvals on contracts can be a bottleneck and sometimes time consuming.
-To avoid this, having streamlined processes which automates the workflow using a Contract Management systems, while getting parallel and serial signatures and approvals help keep decisions moving at a rapid pace.
+Getting approvals on contracts can be a bottleneck and sometimes time-consuming.
+To avoid this, having streamlined processes that automate the workflow using Contract Management systems, while obtaining parallel and serial signatures and approvals, helps keep decisions moving at a rapid pace.

 All factors need to be considered and clearly addressed to avoid any discrepancies or disputes at later stages.